-The treatment effect will be estimated using a Cox's Proportional Hazard model stratified by the randomization strata to calculate the hazard ratio.
-Each stratum will define a separate baseline hazard function (using the 'STRATA' statement in SAS PROC PHREG), ie for the i-th stratum the hazard function is expressed as: $h(i;t) = h(i,0;t) \exp(x\beta)$, where h(i,0;t) defines the baseline hazard function for the i-th stratum and x defines the treatment arm (0=control arm, 1= experimental arm) and β is the unknown regression parameter.
+The treatment effect, as measured by the hazard ratio, will be estimated using a Cox's Proportional Hazard model stratified by the randomization strata.
+Each stratum will define a separate baseline hazard function (using the 'STRATA' statement in SAS PROC PHREG), ie, for the i-th stratum the hazard function is expressed as: $h(i;t) = h(i,0;t) \exp(x\beta)$, where h(i,0;t) defines the baseline hazard function for the i-th stratum and x defines the treatment arm (0=control arm, 1= experimental arm) and β is the unknown regression parameter.